Friday, March 28, 2014

 Review

 In the newly written recap of my latest critique, I state that the mythological figure of Robin Hood has been in numerous cinematic versions.
-First of which, in 1938, was The Adventures of Robin Hood, starring Errol Flynn.
+One of which, in 1938, was The Adventures of Robin Hood, starring Errol Flynn.
 Then, in 1973, in justifiably Disney style, the title character was a fox fighting for the poor against the rich, along with his fellow animal characters in their animated universe.
 Recently, in 2010 came Ridley Scott's version with Russell Crowe in the lead role.
 Having experienced the Disney version, I found it more entertaining than Scott's effort.
 PRINCE OF THIEVES, though not as endearing as I expected, it's still promising but imperfect on a grand scale.
 Aside from anything in the film, Kevin Costner will never be Robin Hood, given his non-British accent.
-He was miscast based on his looks to play this character.
+He was miscast for the role because of his looks.

 Alan Rickman and Morgan Freeman were the only ones I know who did very well in their performances.
 For Rickman, it was the deliciously funny and menacing lines for the Sheriff of Nottingham.
 Freeman performs a character who was a great ally to Robin Hood but was never part of the original mythology.
 One of the underlying factors for this film is that only a few historical accuracies are in the plot.
 Some have changed, like replacing Prince John with the Sheriff as the main antagonist.
 Unless you're a stickler for a historical fact, inaccuracies are unnecessary.
 The background music went along great, especially the instrumentals done by Michael Kamen and the Bryan Adams song.
 It evokes the swashbuckling rehash in a resonated splendour.